Payload Logo

 - Stress Chemistry: When you’re anxious, your body releases cortisol and adrenaline.
 Over time, chronic "mental" stress can lead to physical issues like hypertension, weakened immune systems, and digestive problems.

-- The Feedback Loop: Conversely, physical activity releases endorphins and dopamine, which act as natural mood stabilizers.
+- The Feedback Loop: Conversely, physical activity releases endorphins and dopamine, which act as natural mood stabilisers.

 Treating one while ignoring the other is like trying to fix a car’s engine while ignoring the fact that the tires are flat.